 These three subject are for the following classes of people.

 - a.
-Doctrinal theology is the presentation of Christian truth to friendly hearers. - b.
-Apologetics is the presentation of truth to hostile hearers. - c.
+Doctrinal theology is the presentation of Christian truth - b.
+Apologetics is the presentation of truth to hostile hearers. c.
 Polemics is the presentation of truth to heretical hearers.

 III.
 Analysis of Christian Evidences.